stalela/stalela-docs/docs/40-ops/runbooks.md

 # Runbooks

-Operational procedures for Storo nucleus components.
+Operational procedures for Stalela nucleus components.
 Keep these pragmatic and up to date.

 ---